tutek1/DTLabs/02_Player/lab02.md

 ## Player Controller - Camera forward
 Duration: hh:mm:ss

-Now the player does not handle very well.
-I would like the player to move forward in the direction of the camera, not the player themselves.
+Right now it is quite difficult to control the player very well.
+A fix would be to move the player in the forward direction the camera is looking in, not the player's forward direction.

 ### Change the basis
 Open the `player_controller.gd` file and look in the `_movement()` function.
 If you remember, the movement direction is adjusted by the **basis** of the player.
 Let's try to change it to the basis of the camera.
-1. Add an `@export` variable as a reference to the camera pivot.
+1. **Add** an `@export` variable as a reference to the **camera pivot**.
-2. Change the `direction` calculation to use the **basis** of the camera pivot
+2. **Change** the `direction` calculation to use the **basis** of the camera pivot

-If we run the game now, it crashes with an error
+If we run the game now, it crashes with an error:
 ![](img/ReferenceError.png)

-If we look at the error and the line it tells us the error is at, we can deduce that the `camera_pivot` must be `Nil` (null).
-That is indeed the case, because we forgot to set the reference to the camera pivot in the **Inspector** of the player script.
-Please set it.
+If we look at the error message, we can deduce that the `camera_pivot` must be `Nil` (null).
+That is indeed the case, because we forgot to set the player scripts **reference** to the **camera pivot** in the **Inspector**.

 ### Wrong direction
 If you are very observant, you might have noticed that when you are looking down, the player moves **slower** than when you are looking forward.
-This happens due to the way we are calculating the **direction** vector.
+This happens because of the way that we are calculating the **direction** vector.
 Since the forward vector of the camera pivots basis can point down/up the resulting direction will be skewed by this.

-An easy fix is to ignore the `y` component, while still normalizing the direction.
+An easy fix is to ignore the `y` component before normalizing the direction.
 The whole direction calculation will look like this:

 ```GDScript
 var direction : Vector3 = Vector3(x_axis, 0, -z_axis)